29 In Culinary Experiences

 Eating Snails In France: Do You Know Which Type To Order?

-France has many delicacies such as macarons, ratatouille, and frogs legs.
+France has many delicacies such as macarons, ratatouille, and frog legs.
 But what about eating snails in France?
 I discovered many years ago (the hard way) that not all snails are alike.
 They come in many various forms and are served in different ways.
+Edible snails are often on a French menu.
 So that you know what you’re getting yourself into, here are a few anecdotes.

 [Updated December 16, 2019]